An intricate quantum statistical effect and the foundation of quantum mechanics: The time-ordered causal macroscopic dynamics

 $\bullet$~~~Willful agents cannot exist!

-If a chairman wants to signal that a speaker have just 10 minutes left he - as willful agent - has to adjust the final state at the end of the universe in a practically incalculable way.
-To drop the concept of willful agents is hard to accept.
+Within the considered framework a willful agent had to adjust the fixed final state at the end of the universe in an incalculable way.
+To avoid recalculating the universe one has to drop the concept of willful agents but this is hard to accept~\cite{hossenfelder2019rethinking}.
 It is not just philosophical.
-Without a willful chair person a speaker could go on forever.
+Consider a seminar.
+Without a willful chair a speaker could go on forever.